mp3monster/fluentd-demos/README.md

 # fluentd-demos
 My demo resources to help illustrate different aspects of FluentD

+More about the demo and the context can be found at https://blog.mp3monster.org/2019/09/10/observability-london-oracle-developer-meetup/

 # Demo1
 This is the ultimate hello World accepting HTTP calls and simply pushing to standard out